Hi5do/SuperHexagon_simple_repleca/README.md

 first game of many this year enjoy it.

 NOTICE :
-download to parts and extract them into the same folder then run Hex-A-Gone.exe
+download two parts and extract them into the same folder then run Hex-A-Gone.exe